Fuzzing: Uses

 Fuzzing is used mostly as an automated technique to expose vulnerabilities in security-critical programs that might be exploited with malicious intent.
 More generally, fuzzing is used to demonstrate the presence of bugs rather than their absence.
 Running a fuzzing campaign for several weeks without finding a bug does not prove the program correct.
-After all, the program may still fail for an input that has not been executed, yet; executing a program for all inputs is prohibitively expensive.
+After all, the program may still fail for an input that has not yet been executed; executing a program for all inputs is prohibitively expensive.
 If the objective is to prove a program correct for all inputs, a formal specification must exist and techniques from formal methods must be used.

 Exposing bugs

 In order to expose bugs, a fuzzer must be able to distinguish expected (normal) from unexpected (buggy) program behavior.
 However, a machine cannot always distinguish a bug from a feature.
 In automated software testing, this is also called the test oracle problem.

-Typically, a fuzzer distinguishes between crashing and non-crashing inputs in the absence of specifications and to use a simple and objective measure.
+Typically, a fuzzer distinguishes between crashing and non-crashing inputs in the absence of specifications, providing a simple and objective measure.
 Crashes can be easily identified and might indicate potential vulnerabilities (e.g., denial of service or arbitrary code execution).
 However, the absence of a crash does not indicate the absence of a vulnerability.
 For instance, a program written in C may or may not crash when an input causes a buffer overflow.
 Rather the program's behavior is undefined.

 To make a fuzzer more sensitive to failures other than crashes, sanitizers can be used to inject assertions that crash the program when a failure is detected.
 There are different sanitizers for different kinds of bugs: